 - Start – BDEF – Finish

 That is how you can calculate a critical path.
-But as I said earlier you need not to go for forward and backward paths in most of the PMP exam.
+But as I said earlier, you need not go for forwarding and backward path in most of the PMP exam.
 Just calculate the longest path from activities durations and check all the possible paths in glace and hopefully, you will get it right or else you can calculate this method – Practice it hard and let me know in comments if I can add more on it.

 Zero-Day Start | Method

 If you belong to other schools of thought then you will get a final shape like below picture;